Sue: So what’s Peladon, then? Is it a person or a place? Or an oil painting? Is it a cursed oil painting? Am I close?

 Sue: Nice rugs.

-No, she isn’t referring to the Pels’ wigs, it’s the fabrics that adorn most of the walls in the citadel that have drawn Sue’s eye.
-She has also noticed just how smoky the sets have become, and when I tell her that the production team got in a lot of trouble for bringing burning torches into the studio, and how the cameras had to be stripped down so that all the soot could be removed, she believes it was a price worth paying.
+At first I think she’s referring to the Pels’ wigs, but no, it’s the fabric on the citadel’s walls that’s grabbed her attention.
+She’s also noticed the sets have become very smoky indeed, and when I tell her the production team got a bollocking for bringing burning torches into the studio, and the cameras had to be stripped down later so all the soot could be removed, she still thinks it was a price worth paying.

-Sue: It’s the best thing about this.
-It’s the only realistic thing in the entire story.
+Sue: It’s the only realistic thing about this story.

 Grun slips into the tunnels to attack Hepesh for betraying his people, but the old man manages to overpower him.

-Meanwhile, the Ice Warriors, Jo and Alpha Centauri take a vote on whether to side with King Peladon.
-Alpha Centauri decides to prevaricate (“Just poke her in her eye!”), but the others eventually persuade it to join with them and it slowly raises its hand(s) in agreement.
+The Ice Warriors, Jo and Alpha Centauri take a vote on whether to side with King Peladon or not.
+Alpha Centauri prevaricates (“Just poke her in her eye!”), but the others finally persuade it to raise its hand(s) in agreement.

-Sue: Does that count as one or three votes?
+Sue: Does that count as one vote or three?

-Civil war breaks out on Peladon but Sue still isn’t stirred.
-Even scantily clad men fighting each other fails to spark any interest.
+Civil war breaks out on Peladon, but even scantily clad men fighting each other to the death can’t stir Sue.

 Sue: Where’s the music gone?
-I can’t believe I’m saying this, but I miss the music when it’s not there.
+I can’t believe I’m saying this, but I really miss the music when it isn’t there.
 It doesn’t feel right.
-Is Dudley on a three-day week at the moment?
+Is Dudley on a three-day week or something?

 And then the real delegates from Earth turn up.

 Sue: Good.
 I was beginning to worry about them.
-I thought they’d been smashed to bits on the side of a mountain somewhere.
-Oh, nice use of the ‘Doctor who?’ joke.
-We haven’t had one of those in a while.
-It takes real skill to do that without it sounding shit.
+I thought they’d been smashed to pieces on the side of the mountain… Ooh, nice use of the ‘Doctor who?’ joke, there.
+It takes a lot of skill to do that without it sounding shit.

 Sue: A likely bloody story.
-They are just trying to make it seem more important than it really is.
+They’re just trying to make this seem more important than it really was.

-Me: How do you feel about Jo not staying with the king?
+Me: How do you feel about Jo not staying behind with the king?

 Sue: I’m relieved.
 He was a bit wet.
-And who’d want to live on a shit-hole like Peladon?top
+And who’d want to live on a shit hole like Peladon?

-Sue: That didn’t really do anything for me.
-It was definitely below average.
-The production values weren’t very good – some of it looked very cheap.
+Sue: That was definitely below average.
+The production values weren’t very good – some of it was very cheap, actually.
 Except for that bit on the mountain.
 They should have filmed the whole thing like that.
-Some of the alien costumes were a joke, the direction was flat and the plot didn’t excite me either.
-The only good thing I can say about this one is that at least Jo had something to do for a change.
-Pertwee didn’t do my head in too much as well.
-And if was four parts.
-I can’t imagine what it would have been like if they’d dragged it out to six.
+Some of the alien costumes were a joke, the direction was flat, and the plot didn’t excite me.
+The only good thing I can say about the story is that at least Jo had something to do for a change.
+And it was only four parts; I can’t imagine what it would have been like if they’d dragged it out to six.